GrammaticalFramework/comp-syntax-gu-mlt/lab2/README.md

    too bad.
 5. Test the corresponding Python application with your language.

+The Python code with embedded GF grammars will be explained in a greater detail in Lecture 9.

 *To deliver*: your grammar module.

-*Deadline*: 31 May.
+*Deadline*: 29 May 2024.
 Demo your grammars (both Micro and this one) at the last lecture of the course!